There are plenty of commercials on TV claiming it’s easy to get tax debt forgiven by the IRS.

-Have you seen those TV ads where the announcer promises those deep in tax debt that they only need to call, and the company can wave a magic wand and get you a deal where you pay the IRS back pennies on the dollar?
-If you have a tax lien, or if your debt to the IRS has become a matter of public record in some other way, you may suddenly find yourself the target of an avalanche of direct mail and even phone calls from national scam companies.
-They may make promises of IRS forgiveness, take your money, and virtually disappear.
+If you have a tax lien, or if your debt to the IRS has become a matter of public record in some other way, you may suddenly find yourself the target of an avalanche of direct mail and even phone calls from national companies.

-But as with any good con, there is a very solid grain of truth at the center.
 If you meet the IRS’s criteria, a good tax lawyer may be able to get you a deal where you pay only part of what you owe the IRS.
-The process if called Offer in Compromise.
+The process is called Offer in Compromise.
 And if you qualify, you may have a substantial part of your tax burden lifted from your shoulders — so you can breathe again.

 3 Reasons the IRS May Accept an Offer in Compromise